-Lavender extract is super easy to make and great for adding a subtle floral touch to recipes.
-Developed for baking, this easy homemade extract will give cakes and cookies the best lavender flavor.
+Lavender Extract is super easy to make and great for adding a subtle floral touch to many recipes, from milk teas to scones.
+Perfect for baking, this easy homemade extract has only 2 ingredients and will give cakes and cookies the best lavender flavor.

 - Lattes;